 All Moreland libraries have computers with internet access which can be used by library members to look at the web, check email or to do word processing.
 Visit join the library to become a library member.

-Brunswick, Coburg, Fawkner and Glenroy libraries also each have an express computer which is available for 15 minute walk up sessions.
+Brunswick, Coburg, Fawkner and Glenroy libraries each have an express computer which is available for 15 minute walk up sessions.

 Computers have Microsoft Office 2013, Firefox internet browser, Adobe Reader and webcams.
 WiFi printing is available.

 Printing, scanning and photocopying

 - Black and white printing and photocopies are 20 cents for a single-sided A4 page and 40 cents for single-sided A3 page.

 - Colour printing and photocopies are $1 for a single-sided A4 page and $2 for a single-sided A3 page.